Experian/Jones Day Moot Court Program

 Who Can Participate?

 The competition is open to all second-year UCI Law students and to all third-year UCI Law students who have not previously advanced beyond the preliminary round in a UCI Law Moot Court competition.
 Prior competitors who did not advance past the first round are eligible to participate again.
 All rounds of the competition will be judged by distinguished members of the bench and bar.

 Additionally, UC Irvine School of Law will continue to send teams to national and international competitions.
-Generally, UCI Law will send third-year students who have successfully competed in the intra-school competition during their second year.
-Any students interested in competing in external competitions should e-mail the Moot Court Board at firstname.lastname@example.org.
+UCI Law will send third-year students who have successfully competed in the intra-school competition during their second year.
+In special circumstances, an exception may be granted by the Board for 3L students.
+No exception will be granted for a 2L student.

 Learn about the benefits of competing in Moot Court.

 The Law School’s Moot Court program is supported by a generous gift from Experian and Jones Day, and is a student-run program with two faculty advisors.

 The UC Irvine School of Law Moot Court Board is comprised of third-year students who successfully participated in Moot Court previously.
 This year’s Moot Court Board consists of the following members:

 - President: Jiaxiao Zhang